alexyuly/ViewScript-Runtime/README.md

 }
 ```

-##### 💡 Tips
+##### 💡 Tip

-Curly braces surround a procedure, which is a sequence of steps to perform in order.
-In this example, there is just one step, to construct an HTML paragraph element.
+Curly braces surround a procedure, a sequence of steps performed in order.

+In this example, there is just one step, to construct an HTML paragraph element, with some text content.
-To construct an HTML element, use `<tag-name>`, followed by an indented list of properties.

-A property binds the given field or action to an object's input or output:

-- A parent object sends data from a field, down through a child's input, to control the child's behavior.
-- Conversely, a child object sends events up through its own output, into an action, to notify its parent of behaviors.

-In other words, a parent _actively controls_ its children, while a child _passively notifies_ its parents.
-Data has downward pressure, with parents sitting above children.

 #### 💁 Show an alert when a button is clicked: